ahayden/astrobox/README.md

 this script sets the VNC password to "fixthisbug".
 This is fine because the VNC interface is presented only to the container network and authorization actually happens at the SSH step.
-- The display options need to be optimized
-- Needs local git env config